Beijing+30 Youth Blog: One woman’s journey to champion climate action and zero-waste living in China

 Before I started documenting these changes, I hadn’t realized how profound the environmental differences are.
 Through firsthand observations and learning, I became a passionate advocate for climate action.

-In 2020, my family became the first zero-waste household in Nasong Village.
+In 2020, my family became the first zero-waste household in Nasuoni Village.
 Going zero-waste means minimizing all forms of waste in our daily lives, avoiding the use of plastic and disposable products, and following the ‘3Rs’ principle: reduce, reuse, and recycle.

 Many of the villagers were unaware of the lasting impact caused by plastic waste, which pollutes our grasslands and water sources.
 My family made simple changes, like avoiding packaged snacks and bringing our own ingredients for meals when we went to the mountains, that inspired others to follow.
 We also stopped using plastic bottles for sharing yogurt and milk, encouraging the use of reusable containers.